Canon T3i vs Panasonic GX1

 It is notable that the T3i has a microphone port, which is missing on the GX1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T3i and the GX1 have been discontinued, but can regularly be found used on eBay.
+Both the T3i and the GX1 have been discontinued, but can regularly be found used on ebay.
 The T3i was replaced by the Canon T4i, while the GX1 was followed by the Panasonic GX7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T3i and GX1 can be found, respectively, in the Canon T3i Manual (free pdf) or the online Panasonic GX1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T3i and the Panasonic GX1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.